bartekpacia/fastlane-plugin-get_new_build_number/README.md

   testing)

-In this case, `get_new_build_number` action would return `66` (because it is higher than all the other build numbers).
+In this case, `get_new_build_number` action would return `66` (because it is newer/higher/bigger than all the other build numbers).

 ```ruby
 # android/fastlane/Fastfile